Community Members of Nyamatoke Village, Bunda District, Tanzania (OCIC/Allan Lissner)

 - embody gender equality and equity while promoting women and girls’ rights;

-- focus on people's empowerment, democratic ownership and participation;
+- on people’s empowerment, democratic ownership and participation;

 - promote environmental sustainability;